Family Owned Since 1979

 Enjoy the sweet, high yielding, large fruit of Seascape all season long.
 The vigorous plants are virus resistant and thrive in a wide range of growing conditions.
 The bright red fruit are firm, conical shaped, and have an attractive glossy finish.
 Warning: a fresh picked bowl of these sugary treats may disappear en route from the garden to the kitchen.

-Strawberry plants are shipped bare root in mid-March.
+Strawberry plants are shipped bare root starting in March.
 Order early for best availability.
 Detailed planting information and growing instructions are included with each order.
 Not available to US Territories or Canada.

 • Key Features: